MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/aml-powerapps-powerautomate/includes/05-PowerApps-Publish-App.md

 <!-- markdownlint-disable MD041 -->

-In this exercise, you will test the Power App to make sure everything is working and then publish it to make it available to anyone with whom you share the app.
+In this exercise, you will:

+- Test the Power App to ensure everything is working.
+- Publish it to make it available to anyone with whom you share the app.

 1. Select the **Play** button from the navigation menu.